dromara/carbon/src/en/overview.md

 # Overview

-Carbon is a simple, semantic and developer-friendly time package for `golang`, `100%` unit test coverage, doesn't depend on `any` third-party package and has been included by [awesome-go](https://github.com/avelino/awesome-go#date-and-time "awesome-go").
+Carbon is a simple, semantic and developer-friendly time package for `golang`, `100%` unit test coverage, doesn't depend on `any` third-party package and has been included by [awesome-go](https://github.com/avelino/awesome-go#date-and-time "awesome-go") and [hello-github](https://hellogithub.com/en/repository/dromara/carbon "hello-github").

 ## Feature
 - Lightweight & zero dependency：pure `go` implementation, doesn't depend on `any` third-party package, `100%` unit test coverage